PooriaKB/PKBPasswordGenerator/README.md

 - Vault stored in `%AppData%\Roaming\PKBPasswordGenerator`
 - Encrypted with industry-standard AES-GCM
-- No data sent online — 100% offline
+- No data sent online â€” 100% offline

 ## ??
 Read With Caution